HomeOfVapourSynthEvolution/VapourSynth-Yadifmod/README.md

 2 = same rate, no spatial check<br />
 3 = double rate, no spatial check

-- planes: a list of the planes to process.
+- planes: A list of the planes to process.
 By default all planes are processed.